scottkurz/demo-devex/README.md

 7. Save the file.
 Notice the console shows compilation was successful and the application gets updated.

-8. In a browser, go to `http://localhost:9080/openapi` and notice the summary and description from step 4 appears under the `/people/{personId}` endpoint.
+8. In a browser, go to `http://localhost:9080/openapi/ui` and notice the summary and description from step 4 appears under the `GET` operation of the `/people` endpoint.

 ##### Hot testing